icodepy/Obect_Detection/README.md

 7. How to find contours and write code for them
 8. how to apply contours to the detected object.

 This is my first Object Detection(OD) project using OpenCv, python.
 Using YOLO- you only look once- is the most preferable way of doing the same these days.
-My next OD proect would be based on YOLO.
+My next OD project would be based on YOLO.

 YOLO Guys!!
 Amir Hasan